Nonfiction Books for 1st Graders

 Are nonfiction picture books for first grade too difficult for children still learning phonics?

 Not when the text is decodable.
 Bookbot’s nonfiction books for 1st graders follow a structured scope and sequence that controls vocabulary from CVC words through consonant blends and digraphs.
-Ehri et al. (2001) showed that systematic phonics instruction is most effective when children can practise decoding in meaningful texts, and nonfiction topics like animals, space, and weather provide exactly that kind of engaging context.
+Ehri et al. (2001) showed that systematic phonics instruction is most effective when children can practice decoding in meaningful texts, and nonfiction topics like animals, space, and weather provide exactly that kind of engaging context.

 How can parents make the most of nonfiction books for beginning readers at home?